istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 {{< /tabset >}}

-Confirm that roughly 10% of the traffic from 100 requests go to reviews-v2:
+Confirm that roughly 10% of the traffic from 100 requests goes to reviews-v2:

 {{< text bash >}}
 $ kubectl exec deploy/sleep -- sh -c "for i in \$(seq 1 100); do curl -s http://$GATEWAY_HOST/productpage | grep reviews-v.-; done"